Joining Two Roofs with Different Pitches to Beautify Your Dream House

 1. Next, measure the length of the joined area and add 12 inches to this measurement for your flashing material.
 This extra length ensures adequate coverage for the joint.

-1. Using your metal snips, cut down the flashing after matching it with the measurement.
+1. Cut down the flashing after matching it with the measurement using your metal snips.

-1. For the next step of joining two roofs with different pitches, you need to measure, mark, and cut two pieces of 1-by-1 lumber to work as the edges seals.
+1. For the next step, you need to measure, mark, and cut two pieces of 1-by-1 lumber to work as the edges seals.
 Just like what you do with the flashing, slide the first piece under the higher roof first, then place the second piece under the lower roof.

-1. Make sure to keep 1-by-1 lumber pieces in their place, and drop some butyl caulker along.
+1. Keep 1-by-1 lumber pieces in their place, and add some butyl caulker.
 Let it dry.

 1. Now, stick the flashing to the roof using metal screws along its four sides.
 Each screw is spaced around 6 inches.
 Measure and add it by 1 inch, then cut a piece of underlayment.
 Slide the underlayment beneath the still-existing shingles and secure the underlayment by nailing it using roofing nails.

 1. Make it neat by folding the flashing edges around the roof’s edges and along the eave’s bottom.
 Attach the folds using metal screws.
-Before joining two roofs with different pitches, you can temporarily remove the eaves’ trim and replace it after joining the roofs.
+Before joining two roofs, you can temporarily remove the eaves’ trim and replace it after joining the roofs.

 Roof work involves risks due to height and uneven surfaces.
-It’s wise to conduct multiple surveys and practice sessions before attempting to join two roofs with different pitches.
+It’s wise to conduct multiple surveys and practice sessions before joining two roofs with different pitches.
 This preparation helps you become familiar with the roofing surface and ensures safer working conditions.

 Gravatar Image